-- Any provision that would bind a tenant as to the means of giving a notice in writing to quit premises let under an assured tenancy is of no effect. - For the purposes of subsection (1) the "means of giving a notice in writing" is the mode by which the words of the notice are represented or reproduced in a visible form. - A notice by a tenant to quit premises let under an assured tenancy may be withdrawn before the date on which it takes effect by the tenant and landlord agreeing in writing to the withdrawal."
+- Any provision that would bind a tenant as to the means of giving a notice in writing to quit premises let under an assured tenancy is of 15 no effect. - (2) For the purposes of subsection (1) the "means of giving a notice in writing" is the mode by which the words of the notice are represented or reproduced in a visible form. - (3) A notice by a tenant to quit premises let under an assured tenancy 20 may be withdrawn before the date on which it takes effect by the tenant and landlord agreeing in writing to the withdrawal. - (4) In the case of a joint assured tenancy, an agreement under subsection(3) is not valid unless it is made between the landlord and all of the tenants. - (5) That does not affect the validity of any notice to quit premises let under a joint assured tenancy that is given by only one or some of the tenants. - (6) In this section "joint assured tenancy" means an assured tenancy where two or more persons are tenants under the tenancy."

-23 Limitation on obligation to pay removal expenses
+22 Limitation on obligation to pay removal expenses

-- (1) Section 11 of the 1988 Act (payment of removal expenses) is amended as follows. - In the heading, after "expenses" insert "by social landlords". - Before subsection (1) insert - This section applies to a dwelling-housing let on an assured tenancy "(A1) if - the landlord is a relevant social landlord, and - the dwelling-house is social housing." - In subsection (1), for "a dwelling-house let on an assured tenancy on Ground 6 or Ground 9" substitute "the dwelling-house on Ground 6, 6A or 9". - (5) After subsection (1) insert - "(1A) If the court makes the order for possession on Ground 6 in circumstances where - the additional RSL condition is met, and - that condition is met in case B (alternative accommodation provided temporarily until other alternative accommodation becomes available), the landlord must also pay to the tenant a sum equal to the reasonable expenses likely to be incurred by the tenant in removing from the alternative accommodation provided temporarily."
+- (1) Section 11 of the 1988 Act (payment of removal expenses) is amended as follows. - (2) In the heading, after "expenses" insert "by social landlords". - (3) Before subsection (1) insert - "(A1) This section applies to a dwelling-housing let on an assured tenancy if -

+- (a) the landlord is a relevant social landlord, and - (b) the dwelling-house is social housing." - (4) In subsection (1), for "a dwelling-house let on an assured tenancy on Ground 6 or Ground 9" substitute "the dwelling-house on Ground 6, 6A or 9". - (5) After subsection (1) insert - "(1A) If the court makes the order for possession on Ground 6 in circumstances where - (a) the additional RSL condition is met, and - (b) that condition is met in case B (alternative accommodation provided temporarily until other alternative accommodation 1 becomes available), the landlord must also pay to the tenant a sum equal to the reasonable expenses likely to be incurred by the tenant in removing from the alternative accommodation provided temporarily."

-In subsection (2), after "(1)" insert "or (1A)".
+- (6) In subsection (2), after "(1)" insert "or (1A)".

+- (7) After subsection (3) insert

+- "(4) In this section -